ISSOtm/Aevilia-GB/README.md

 You are not allowed to distribute your modified copy claiming it's the original.
 We (the Aevilia Dev Team) reserve the right to shut down any modified copy of the game infringing this.

 tl;dr : play by the rules and we'll support you.
-Cheat and WE WILL BREAK YOU.